A unified machine-learning framework for ab initio multiscale modeling of liquids: Validation of ab initio prediction of structure and thermodynamics

 In Fig.~\ref{fig2}B, we show $P$ against $\rho_{\rm b}$ for water at different $T$, described by the RPBE-D3 xc functional.
 Results are shown both for the neural cDFT using Eq.~\ref{eqn:pressure}, and directly from molecular simulations.
-Not only does the neural cDFT faithfully describe the simulation data, but, at sufficiently low temperatures, exhibits a van der Waals loop.
+Not only does the neural cDFT faithfully describe the simulation data, but it also exhibits a van der Waals loop at sufficiently low (subcritical) temperatures.
 This observation is consistent with a previous neural cDFT study for a Lennard--Jones fluid \cite{Sammuller2025}, though in contrast, we have included coexistence simulations directly into the training set.
 Nonetheless, we expect \emph{ab initio} neural cDFT---here trained on data from relatively small molecular simulations with MLIPs---to describe liquid--vapor phase equilibria.
 We explore this point further below.

 Despite only being trained on planar inhomogeneous density profiles, the bulk structure of the fluid can also be obtained from neural cDFT.
 Specifically, the bulk structure factor is provided by the Ornstein--Zernike equation,